Hunting Rabbits on the Hypercube: Hunters in the Hypercube

 \end{example} Nest ordering needs to be defined separately on $E$ and $O$.
 We will use weightlex on each side, referred to as weightlex-even and weightlex-odd.
 When clear from context, we use $\preceq$ to denote both $\leq_{wlexeven}$ and $\leq_{wlexodd}$. \begin{example} The weightlex-even ordering on $Q^3$ is

 The weightlex-odd ordering on $Q^3$ is

 \end{example} In order to use Theorem \ref{thm:main}, we show that the hypercube has isoperimetric nesting where the nesting order is weightlex order (respecting the partition).
 Harper showed in \cite{Harper} that weightlex order minimizes unions of closed neighborhoods in the hypercube.
-We will show a proof here for open neighborhoods that follows the outline of Harper's original closed neighborhood proof.
-For an earlier proof of this result, see \cite{Korner}. \begin{lemma} Let $C$ be an initial segment of weightlex-even in $Q^n$.
+Korner and Wei proved the same thing for open neighborhoods in \cite{Korner}, but they did this by proving an analogue of the Kruskal-Katona form of Harper's original result.
+We will show a direct proof here for open neighborhoods that follows the outline of Harper's original closed neighborhood proof. \begin{lemma} Let $C$ be an initial segment of weightlex-even in $Q^n$.
 Then $N(C)$ is an initial segment of weightlex-odd.
 Similarly, if $C$ is an initial segment of weightlex-odd, then $N(C)$ is an initial segment of weightlex-even. \end{lemma} \begin{proof} It is clear that the neighborhood of an entire even layer of $Q^n$ is all of the adjacent odd layers of $Q^n$, so it is sufficient to check only the upper neighborhood of an incomplete layer.
 There exists $x,y\in Q^n$ with $\wt(x)=\wt(y)=m$ while $y\in N(C)$ and $x\notin N(C)$.
 Suppose $x \prec y$.
 Let $i$ be the first position where $x_i < y_i$.
 If $i \neq m$, then $y \setminus \{y_m\}$ is the lowest neighbor of $y$ in $C$, and $y \setminus \{y_m\} \geq x \setminus \{x_m\} $, so since $C$ is an initial segment of weightlex-even, $x \setminus \{x_m\} \in C$.
 But then $x \in N(C)$.
 If $i = m$, then $y \setminus \{y_m\}= x \setminus \{x_m\} \in C$, so $x \in N(C)$.
 Therefore, $N(C)$ is an initial segment of weightlex-odd.
 Note that the same proof applies if we switch weightlex-even with weightlex-odd throughout. \end{proof} \begin{theorem} If $A \subset Q^n_{even}$ is a set of size $k$ and $C$ is the initial weightlex--even segment of size $k$, then $\lvert N(A) \rvert \geq\lvert N(C)\rvert $. \end{theorem} Our approach to proving this result will be to use compression to simplify the sets $A \subset Q^n_{even}$ that we need to check.

 \begin{definition}[$(i,j)$-Compression] Fix $\{i,j\} \subseteq [n]$.
 Let $A \subset Q^n_{even}$.
 From $A$, build auxiliary sets $A_{0,0}, A_{1,0}, A_{0,1}, A_{1,0} \in Q^{n-2}$, where

 Since each element of $A$ contributes exactly once to $\{A_{0,0}, A_{0,1}, A_{1,0}, A_{1,1}\}$, we can think of the sets $A_{0,0}, A_{0,1}, A_{1,0}, A_{1,1}$ as a decomposition of $A$.